mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 forces assigned for protection.

-The upshot of this system is that every region of space occupied by K’kree has local forces tied to particular areas, often on a patchy and inefficient basis, whilst task forces and fleets loyal to the lords-of-the-outer- steppe conduct major naval operations either under their
+The upshot of this system is that every region of space occupied by K'kree has local forces tied to particular areas, often on a patchy and inefficient basis, whilst task forces and fleets loyal to the lords-of-the-outer- steppe conduct major naval operations either under their